 I performed a permutation test again by shuffling the avg_rating_missing

-column 1000 times and calculated the simulated absolute mean differences of sodium (PDV) between the missing and not missing groups.
+column 1000 times and calculated the simulated absolute mean differences of sodium (PDV) between the

 The observed statistic was 0.35 and is displayed as the red line.
 This time, a majority of the simulated test statistics were greater than or equal to the observed statistic, thus the p-value was 0.89.
 Since the p-value was greater than our significance level of 0.05, we fail to reject the null hypothesis.
 The missingness of average rating does not depend on the sodium (PDV) a recipe.